TienDoan274/TienDoan274/README.md

 ## Hi there 👋
+I am a student at University of Information and Technology, majoring in Conputer Science.
 <!--

 **TienDoan274/TienDoan274** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.